The Pilgrim's Progress: First Part

 As night falls, Christian enters the fearful Valley of the Shadow of Death.
 When he is in the middle of the Valley amidst the gloom, terror, and demons, he hears the words of the Twenty-third Psalm, spoken possibly by his friend Faithful: Yea, though I walk through the Valley of the Shadow of Death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me.
 (Psalm 23:4.)
 As he leaves this valley the sun rises on a new day.

 Just outside the Valley of the Shadow of Death he meets Faithful, also a former resident of the City of Destruction, who accompanies him to Vanity Fair, a place built by Beelzebub where every thing to a human's taste, delight, and lust is sold daily, where both are arrested and detained because of their disdain for the wares and business of the Fair.
 Faithful is put on trial and executed by burning at the stake as a martyr.
 A celestial chariot then takes Faithful to the Celestial City, martyrdom being a shortcut there.
 Hopeful, a resident of Vanity Fair, takes Faithful's place to be Christian's companion for the rest of the way.

-Christian and Hopeful then come to a mining hill called Lucre.
-Its owner named Demas offers them all the silver of the mine but Christian sees through Demas's trickery and they avoid the mine.
+Christian and Hopeful then come to a hill called Lucre where there is a silver mine.
+A man called Demas urges them to join in the mining going on, but Christian sees through Demas's trickery and they avoid the mine.
 Afterward, a false pilgrim named By-Ends and his friends, who followed Christian and Hopeful only to take advantage of them, perish at the Hill Lucre, never to be seen or heard from again.
 On a rough, stony stretch of road, Christian and Hopeful leave the highway to travel on the easier By-Path Meadow, where a rainstorm forces them to spend the night.
 In the morning they are captured by Giant Despair, who is known for his savage cruelty, and his wife Diffidence; the pilgrims are taken to the Giant's Doubting Castle, where they are imprisoned, beaten and starved.
 The Giant and the Giantess want them to commit suicide, but they endure the ordeal until Christian realizes that a key he has, called Promise, will open all the doors and gates of Doubting Castle.
-Using the key and the Giant's weakness to sunlight, they escape.
+Using the key and the Giant's vulnerability to sunlight, they escape.